jobtech-dev/laravel-chunky/README.md

 * Integrate frontend chunk upload (Not sure if necessary... there are so many packages that does it)
 * Better tests
 * Laravel 5.5+ compatibility

+## Changelog

+Please see [CHANGELOG.md](https://github.com/jobtech-dev/laravel-chunky/blob/master/CHANGELOG.md) for more information what has changed recently.

 ## Contributing